Ever considered how much you should have saved by age?

 According to the recent Office for National Statistics research, the estimated UK household savings rate was 4.8% in January 2019 and forecast to decline further as the cost of living rises due to inflation.

-*Savings ratio estimates the amount of money households have available to save as a percentage of their total disposable income
+*Savings ratio estimates the amount of money households have available to be saved as a percentage of their total disposable income

 There is clearly an issue with people either spending too much and therefore not saving enough, or just not earning enough of an income.

 Or perhaps people just don’t have sufficient foresight about their future even though the signs of what to come is all around us today.

 Then ofcourse, there's living life in the present, which has many challenges with many things competing for our attention and money.

 Let me paint you a picture of how life could play out if you don’t start taking drastic action today:

 Age 20 – “I’m young and doing my thing.
 I just want to have fun.
 I have loads of time.
 65?
 That’s light years away.”

 Age 30 – “I am in a relationship.
 Ah man, I have big car payments monthly plus I like fine wine and enjoy nights out on the weekends.
 I will get started later”